A Team Sport

-“It's got some unique surprises and pops,” she says of her Parmesan-inspired cheddar, an indescribably original cheese that is made exclusively at the Sartori Cheese headquarters in Plymouth, Wisconsin.
+“It's got some unique surprises and pops,” she says of the Parmesan-inspired cheddar, an indescribably original cheese that is made exclusively at the Sartori Cheese headquarters in Plymouth, Wisconsin.
 “It's sweet but it's tangy.
 And it's a little bit savory.”

 As passionate as she is about it now, making cheese was never Pam’s plan.

 After growing up on a dairy farm, Pam started out doing on-farm sales with an agricultural co-op.
 Her work took her across the state to help farming families become more efficient and sustainable.

 But when she became a mom, she left life on the road for cheesemaking – and now her deep connection to the Wisconsin dairy community comes through in every cheese she and her team makes.

 “When you try a Sartori cheese, there are a lot of things you can taste,” she says.
 “You can taste Wisconsin.
 You can taste milk that came from dairy farm families who really care about producing the utmost wholesome product.
 You can taste love of the land, and love of their cows, and farming as a way of life.”